 - Ensure the umbilical cord is not sagging to the left or right where it exits the back of the printer.
 Otherwise it could get snagged on the transparent cover when the nozzles are at the front of the platform.
 You can print a simple support if necessary.

 - Check the Z endstop at the back of the printer (visible with the platform lowered to the bottom).
-The switch should at least be parallel to the bottom of the circuit board.
+The switch body should at least be parallel to the bottom of the circuit board.
 If the board sticks out farther than the switch, push the switch down a little.
 I have also clamped the switch to the PCB to ensure it is perfectly stable.
 Never operate the printer while this switch is removed, or it could destroy itself in spectacular ways.
 If you don't mind soldering a bit, I would recommend to replace the microswitch of the Z endstop with a Cherry DG23-B2LA.

 - You can apply a few small blobs of silicone kit to the door to keep it from rattling while the printer shakes during prints.
 However, if you correctly tweak settings, the printer should not shake often.